Interventional Cardiology and Structural Heart Disease Program

-Advanced procedures for coronary artery disease include expert emergency care for STEMI/Heart Attacks, novel treatment options for Chronic Total Occlusions (CTO), and the full range of percutaneous coronary interventions (PCI) including complex cases requiring heart and lung support during your procedure.
+- Interventional cardiology: advanced procedures for coronary artery disease include expert emergency care for ST-elevation myocardio infarction (STEMI) heart attacks, novel treatment options for chronic total occlusions (CTO), and the full range of percutaneous coronary interventions (PCI), including complex cases requiring heart and lung support during your procedure

 How our clinical research impacts your care

 As part of an academic center, our program is focused on research and clinical trials to improve your care.
 Current cardiology clinical trials include studies of new devices and new treatment strategies for coronary and structural heart disease, on the use of shared decision making in structural heart disease, and on outcomes studies through the Northern New England Cardiovascular Disease Study Group.

 - Heart and Vascular Center Team